-Here is a sample letter you can use in contacting potential mentors via e-mail.
+3. Start contacting professors.
+Tell them what requirements are involved.
+Direct them to this site for answers to additional questions and include your CV.
+Here’s a sample letter you can use in contacting potential mentors via email.
 This letter is meant simply as a guide, and you are free to write your own letter.
-The sample letter has a blank where you can fill in the school liaison's name as another source of information for your potential mentor about PFF.
+The sample letter has a blank where you can fill in the school liaison's name as another source of information about PFF for your potential mentor.

-- If you don't hear back from a professor, wait a week and then send a polite e-mail asking if s/he has had a chance to consider the mentorship.
+4. If you don't hear back from a professor, wait a week and then send a polite email asking if she has had a chance to consider the mentorship.
 The closer you get to the semester's start, the less time you should wait.
 Once the semester begins, wait only 3-4 days.
-If you don't get a response to your second e-mail, move on to the next professor or contact the school's liaison for assistance.
+If you don't get a response to your second email, move on to the next professor or contact the school's liaison for assistance.

-- Meet with your mentor.
-Once you have determined that a good "fit" exists between you and your mentor (e.g., your approaches and goals coincide), meet with him/her to fill out the Mentoring Interaction Plan and Record (Word).
+5. Meet with your mentor.
+Once you have determined that a good "fit" exists between you and your mentor (e.g., your approaches and goals coincide), meet with her to fill out the Mentoring Interaction Plan and Record.

-- At the end of the mentorship, get the final signatures on your Mentoring Interaction Plan and Record (Step #5).
+6. Now you are ready to do your mentorship.
+Complete the requirements during the semester you take GRAD 8200.
+At the end of the mentorship, get the final signatures on your Mentoring Interaction Plan and Record.

-- The mentor will be reimbursed up to $300 for professional development expenses for participating in the program.
-After the first observation, the mentor may request the funds with this form, Professional Development Funds for Mentors (pdf).
+7. The mentor will be reimbursed up to $300 for professional development expenses for participating in the program.
+After the first observation, the mentor may request the funds with this form, Professional Development Funds for Mentors.